Moor files

 "from" INTEGER NOT NULL REFERENCES coordinates (id),

-to INTEGER NOT NULL REFERENCES coordinates (id)
+"to" INTEGER NOT NULL REFERENCES coordinates (id)

 );